softloud/questionability/README.md

   - (future extension possibility: source → transformation → outcome edges, but not in first pass)
 - we will explore fans, weight, or alpha in the visualisation for edge density

+## validation

+Open `validation/validate_graph.html` in your browser to inspect the validation report for the graph structure.

 ## extensibility